TedyKGB/TedyKGB/README.md

 I am still very very new to the blockchain world and have mostly spent my time designing for various projects of varrying _success_.
 I'll keep things organized by project for now as that seems to make sense, but we will see how this space evolves as my work in Web3 starts to pile up.

 ## Currently ...
 I am really enjoying brand and identity work with projects looking to build trust with a cohesive identity.
-Packages includes a logo, wordmark, palette, font combo, and starter visual package for social media and Discord branding.
+Packages include a logo, wordmark, palette, font combo, and starter visual package for social media and Discord branding.
 Below you can find projects I've provided these services for.
 Get in touch with any questions [@TedyKGB](https://twitter.com/TedyKGB).

 ### Batasm Finance / Vamp Finance / Batasm Yield Optimizer
 - [https://twitter.com/batasmfinance](https://twitter.com/batasmfinance)